NexPlayer/iOS-SDK/advanced.md

 This method disables the Dynamic Thumbnail feature, if enabled.

-> **Warning** The Dynamic Thumbnail featuremustbe disabled by calling this method before callingclosewhen a player is being closed.
+> **Warning** The Dynamic Thumbnail feature must be disabled by calling this method before calling close when a player is being closed.

 **Returns**